 NEHA is excited to be a partner in administration of the EHTER Course.
 This course, developed by the Centers for Disease Control & Prevention (CDC) Environmental Health Services Branch (EHSB), is designed to provide emergency response training for environmental health professionals.

 EHTER Training Course Opportunities

 Awareness Level: The full 32-hour EHTER Course is currently being administered by FEMA, Center for Domestic Preparedness (CDP) online-only.
-Link to the IS-305 EHTER Awareness course in the FEMA EMI online course catalog: https://training.fema.gov/is/courseoverview.aspx?code=IS-305
+The IS-305 EHTHER Awareness course can be accessed through the FEMA EMI online course catalog.

 While there are no mandatory prerequisites for the EHTER Awareness Level course, it is recommended that students complete the following courses/trainings prior to attendance: